dnsdrs/targett_dco_dooh/README.md

 Displayce is a DOOH DSP allowing its users to buy inventory on a number of Point of Diffusions (screens in public places)

+> [!TIP]
-## Definitions :
+> Definitions :

-- POC : Proof of concept
+> - POC : Proof of concept
-- DCO : Dynamic creative optimisation
+> - DCO : Dynamic creative optimisation
-- DOOH : Digital out of home
+> - DOOH : Digital out of home
-- DSP : Demand Side Platform
+> - DSP : Demand Side Platform

 # Displayce Specifications